I have the books. Now what?

 One of the hardest parts of planning out a year is the uncertainty of how much time is needed for each concept and topic.
 To help give you an idea of what aspects of the year will take more time and every, take the time to assess where your child is academically before you start planning.
 You can do this in two ways:

-– Assess your child’s grasp of last year’s work to determine what things he grasped well, what still takes effort, and what gaps continue to exist.
+– Assess your child’s grasp of last year’s work to determine what things were processed well, what still takes effort, and what gaps continue to exist.

-– Assess your child based on concepts which will be covered in the coming year to see what she already knows, what she is able to process with some familiarity even if her answers are correct, and what is completely foreign to her.
+– Assess your child based on concepts which will be covered in the coming year to see what they already know, what they are able to process with some familiarity even if specific answers to questions are incorrect, and what is completely foreign information.

-As you process through a typical week or unit, write down any questions you have.
-Once that’s done, quickly skim through the introductory material and notes to find those answers and see if any other information stands out.
+Next, pick a few random lessons from throughout the material and read through them more closely.
+As you process the material for a typical week or unit, write down any questions you have.
+Once that’s done, you’ll have context for what information you need to glean from the introductory material.
+This allows you to quickly skim through the introduction and any teacher notes to find those answers and see if any other information stands out, thus saving you time and mental energy.

 Tips for Planners